-Edward Tolchin is a Principal in the firm’s Government Contracting practice group.
-Mr. Tolchin’s practice is focused on government contracting, business litigation, and technology matters.
+Ed Tolchin is a Principal in the firm’s Government Contracting practice group.
+Mr. Tolchin’s practice is focused on government contracting, business litigation and transaction, and technology matters, including blockchain enterprise solutions.

 In government contracting issues, Mr. Tolchin represents prime and subcontractors in contract negotiation and formation matters and in disputes involving both government and commercial business issues.
 He has been involved in procurement cases before many of the federal and state boards of contract appeal, Government Accountability Office, Small Business Administration, United States Court of Federal Claims, Court of Appeals for the Federal Circuit and other federal and state courts across the United States.